Shakila001/Shakila001/README.md

 ## Hi there 👋

 I'm Shakila, a passionate Applied Mathematics graduate from Wrocław University of Science and Technology.
-I love exploring data, solving complex problems and have a passion foe teaching mathematics.
+I love exploring data, solving complex problems and have a passion for teaching .
 I have a strong enthusiasm for FinTech, risk modeling and financial analysis.
 Welcome to my GitHub profile!

 ## Skills and Technologies
 - **Languages:** Python